Ian Baker; Sex addiction & Sex Therapist,Relationship Therapist & Counsellor

 358 Omega Court

-I am a fully qualified, experienced counsellor and psychotherapist specialising in Sex Addiction & Psychosexual Therapy and work with individuals and as a relationship therapist.
+I am a fully qualified, experienced counsellor,psychotherapist and Supervisor specialising in Sex Addiction & Psychosexual Therapy, working with individuals, partners and relationships.

 I have spent many years working with people in the UK and overseas, from different and diverse backgrounds, age, ability, sexuality and mental well-being, which includes lone outreach support work for individuals with a brain injury and a nursing assistant at the local Hospice.
 I have also spent two years as a group facilitator for issues surrounding eating disorders.
-And 3 years working at Relate as a pscyhocsexual therapist
+And 3 years working at Relate as a Pscyhosexual therapist and sex addiction therapist

 The types of issues I have helped with include: